slackapi/bolt-python/docs/_tutorials/getting_started.md

 After you fill out an app name (_you can change it later_) and pick a workspace to install it to, hit the `Create App` button and you'll land on your app's **Basic Information** page.

-This page contains an overview of your app in addition to important credentials you'll need later, like the `Signing Secret` under the **App Credentials** header.
+This page contains an overview of your app in addition to important credentials you'll want to reference later.

 ![Basic Information page](../assets/basic-information-page.png "Basic Information page")